Skip to Main Content

 • Longer than one year: $100,000–$500,000

-A malpractice claim that warrants damages exceeding $1 million are called a “catastrophic claim.”
-These are rare but more common in the gynecology, neurology, pathology, and pediatric fields.
+A malpractice claim that warrants damages exceeding $1 million is called a “catastrophic claim.”
+These types of claims are rare but more common in the gynecology, neurology, pathology, and pediatric fields.

 Who Pays the Settlement in Medical Malpractice Suits?